gabrielxcosta/Simulation-of-epidemiological-models-in-temporal-mobility-networks/Semana 4/README.md

 ## Dataset

-The standard 78-edge network data set for Zachary's karate club is publicly available on the internet.[3]
+The standard 78-edge network data set for Zachary's karate club is publicly available on the internet.
 The data can be summarized as list of integer pairs.
 Each integer represents one karate club member and a pair indicates the two members interacted.
 The data set is summarized below and also in the adjoining image.
 Node 1 stands for the instructor, node 34 for the club administrator / president.

 ```
 [2 1]